poult-lab/daily-word/english_words_ learning.md

 [v] policies inherited from the previous administration.

 "if you inherit a particular situation from sb, you are now responsible for dealing with it, especially because you have replaced that person in their job"

+12.all the people in this world haven't had the advantages that you've had.